camunda-consulting/camunda-7-code-examples/snippets/camunda-demo-data-generator/README.md

 Start the Generation
 --------------------

-Now you can start the genartion, you have to specify:
+Now you can start the generation, you have to specify:

 * process definition key to start
 * How many days in the past you want to have instances
-* A Distribution configiuring the time between two process instance starts (mean and standard deviation)
+* A Distribution configuring the time between two process instance starts (mean and standard deviation)

 ![Start the Generator](screenshot.png)